 It has also been suggested that the queen may have acted as the high priest of the cult of Neith to further consolidate power over the area, but no independent evidence corroborates this.

 Her origins are the subject of debate.
-Petrie suggested that she was a Lower Egyptian princess who married Narmer in order to unify Upper and Lower Egypt, and that this marriage was depicted on the Narmer Macehead.
+Petrie suggested that Neithhotep was a Lower Egyptian princess who married Narmer in order to unify Upper and Lower Egypt, and that this marriage was depicted on the Narmer Macehead.
 The macehead is no longer considered to depict a wedding, but many scholars still consider her to be the wife of Narmer.
 However, it is also proposed that she was the daughter of Narmer and the wife (and possibly half-sister) of Aha.
 An object bearing her name was found in the tomb of Djer and an inscription found at Wadi Ameyra seem to confirm that she was acting as queen regent at the beginning of his reign.
 Djer could therefore have been her son or her nephew.

 When the Royal Tomb at Naqada was discovered it was initially considered to be a pharaonic burial.
 It is now generally associated with Neithhotep (de Morgan 1897, Borchardt 1898, Wilkinson 1999, Bryan 1997).
 Its size and its serekh-like facade are cited as evidence in support of the proposition that she ruled Egypt.
 This may well be correct, but nothing in the tomb specifically confirms its ownership.

-Van Wetering suggests that Naqada had already been absorbed into the Thinite state before the accession of Narmer so there is no real evidence that Neithhotep came from this area.
+Van Wetering suggests that Naqada had already been absorbed into the Thinite state before the accession of Narmer, so there is no real evidence that Neithhotep came from this area.
 If she did not, would this spot have been chosen for her burial?
 The number of sealings in the tomb mentioning Aha suggest that the burial took place during his reign, and his tomb has already been located at Abydos.
-If she acted as regent after his death, she cannot have been buried after his reign – although it is concievable that her regency was short and the burial took place soon after his demise.
+If she acted as regent after his death, she cannot have been buried after his reign – although it is conceivable that her regency was short and the burial took place soon after his demise.

 Van Wetering also notes that there are more references on items in the tomb to another individual named Prince Rekhyt (most likely the son of Narmer and potentially the brother of Neithhotep) than to the queen herself.
 Could this suggest that the Royal Tomb at Naqada was actually his burial place?
 It seems unlikely that anyone other than a king or regent would have been able to employ the palace facade design on their tomb, but at this early stage the iconography may not have been so firmly entrenched.
 If this is the case, her tomb may yet be discovered.